jdstrongpdx/snippets/azure/AZ-900practice.md

 Having recently migrated to Azure cloud services, you need to implement a solution that will allow the monitoring of incoming and outgoing network traffic and, determine whether to allow or block specific traffic based on a defined set of security rules.
 Which of the following services would be most suitable to solve this problem? - Azure Firewall

 Which of the following services allows for the configuration of application rules that define fully qualified domain names (FQDNs) that can be accessed from a subnet? - Azure Firewall

+What is the process of establishing the identity of a person or service that wants to access a resource known as? - Authentication

+What kinds of resources can Azure AD help secure? - Both External and Internal

+Single sign-on enables a user to sign in one time and use that credential to access multiple resources and applications from different providers. - True

+Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification.
+A code that's sent to your mobile phone is an example of which type of multi-factor authentication? - Something you have

+Your company wants to ensure that certain content is only accessible from specific locations.
+Which of the following solutions is the most suitable to meet this requirement? - Conditional Access

+Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification.
+Using a fingerprint matches which of the following? - Something you are.

+Your company wants to implement a facial recognition system to manage access to certain areas of the building.
+Which of the following solutions can enable this? - Multifactor Authentication

+What is the process of establishing the level of access a person or service has known as? - Authorization

+Your company has migrated to Azure cloud services and the development team has deployed several new applications for internal use.
+Users are now complaining about the number of times they are asked to authenticate as they move between different applications.
+Which of the following solutions can be implemented to reduce this requirement? - Single Sign On (SSO)

+Your company has migrated to Azure cloud services and management wish to chargeback some of the resource cost to various departments on a monthly basis.
+Which in your opinion is the best solution to meet these requirements with the least amount of administrative effort? - Tags

+Your Azure deployment consists of multiple subscriptions and resourcegroups.
+You need to restrict the actions that some of your users can carry out.
+You are required to allow some users to manage VM’s without having permission to make configuration changes to networking etc. Which of the following solutions allow you to do this? - Azure AD Role Based Access Control (Azure RBAC)

+Resource Locks in Azure cloud services prevent accidental changes or deletions.
+Which of the following are valid options when configuring Resource Locks? - ReadOnly, CanNotDelete

+Azure Policy initiatives are a way of grouping related policies into one set - True

+An Azure Blueprint is composed of artifacts.
+Which of the following resources as artifacts are currently supported by Azure Blueprints? - Role Assignment, ARM Templates, Policy Assignment

+Tags provide extra information, or metadata, about your resources.
+What is the easiest way to apply tags to resources that reside within a Resource Group? - Create an Azure Policy

+Azure Virtual machines come in different SKU sizes and cost.
+Your company want to limit the choices available to users when creating new virtual machines to ensure that they only deploy cost-effective virtual machine sizes.
+What do you think is the best way of doing this? - Create an Azure Policy with preferred SKU Sizes

+When you grant access at a parent RBAC scope, those permissions are inherited by all child scopes. - True

+Which of the following is a legal agreement between Microsoft and the customer that details the obligations by both parties with respect to the processing and security of customer data and personal data? - Online Service Terms

+Which of the following provides in-depth information about security, privacy, compliance offerings, policies, features, and practices across Microsoft cloud products? - Microsoft Trust Center

+To provide the highest level of security and compliance, Azure Government uses physically isolated datacenters and networks located only in the US. - True

+Azure China is operated by 21Vianet and is a physically separated instance of cloud services located in China. - True

+Where can the team access details about the personal data Microsoft processes and how the company processes it, including for Cortana? - Microsoft Privacy Statement

+Which of the following is a legal agreement between Microsoft and the customer that details the obligations by both parties with respect to the processing and security of customer data and personal data? - Online Services Terms

+The US Government has access to datacenters and networks that are physically isolated from the standard Azure Cloud Services provided by Microsoft. - True

+Which of the following provides the ability for analyses of configurations and usage telemetry and offers personalized, actionable recommendations? - Azure Advisor

+Which of the following explains what personal data Microsoft collects, how it is used by them and for what purposes? - Microsoft Privacy Policy